5 Statistical Inference and Hypothesis Testing

 mean of x

-The 95 percent confidence interval is (35.77, 36.08), and because 36 lies within this interval, the conclusion is consistent with the hypothesis test.
+The 95 percent confidence interval is (35.77, 36.08).
+Because 36 lies within this interval, the confidence interval leads to the same conclusion as the hypothesis test.
 The sample mean is 35.93 months, which serves as our point estimate of the population mean.
-The test statistic follows a \(t\)-distribution with \(n - 1\) degrees of freedom because the population standard deviation is unknown.
+Together, the p-value and confidence interval suggest that the observed average tenure is consistent with the 36-month benchmark, within the uncertainty expected from sampling variability.

-Suppose a bank believes that 15 percent of its credit card customers churn each year.
-Has that rate changed in the current quarter?
-Are recent retention strategies having a measurable impact?
-These are common analytical questions whenever the outcome of interest is binary, such as churn versus no churn.
-To formally assess whether the observed proportion in a sample differs from a historical or expected benchmark, we use a test for a population proportion.
+Suppose a bank expects that 15 percent of its credit card customers churn each year.
+Has the observed churn rate changed from this benchmark?
+Are recent retention strategies associated with a lower churn rate, or is the observed difference small enough to be explained by sampling variability?
+These questions arise whenever the outcome of interest is binary, such as churn versus no churn, default versus no default, or subscription versus no subscription.

-We conduct a two-tailed proportion test in R:
+We conduct the one-sample proportion test in R as follows:

 n = nrow(churn),